 Scoliosis Symptoms in Kids

 This condition usually appears when a child is between 8 and 10 years old.
-The symptoms might get worse as he grows.
+The symptoms might get worse as they grow.

 Every child with scoliosis is different.
 Some don't have any symptoms.
 Others have very obvious ones, like:

 - Their shoulders are two different heights.

 - Their head doesn't look centered with the rest of their body.

 - One hip is higher than the other or sticks out.

 - Their ribs are pushed out.

 - When the child stands straight, their arms don't hang down straight next to their body.

 - When they bend forward, the two sides of their back are different heights.

 These changes to your child's body can affect their self-esteem.

 Scoliosis Symptoms in Adults